JacobKjaerager/Bachlorprojekt_repo/README.md

 # Bachlorprojekt_repo

-This repo is for the spring 2020 bachlorproject "AI on microprocessors"
+This repo is for the spring 2020 bachlorproject "AI on microprocessors".